Jacob Elordi Fought With Netflix Over The Kissing Booth!

 In the same way, Emma Stone revealed that Disney turned down his request for cruel I could smoke on screen and give it a more adult appearance.
 The decision of do not show cigarettes or characters smoking in Hollywood movies or television series occurred a long time ago more than a decade, since since 2012 several activist groups began to pressure the big studios to limit the presence of tobacco in films aimed at childrensince a report assured that “Children are more likely to start smoking if they see their favorite characters smoking.”

-Back then, each production studio adopted a different policy to limit the presence of the narcotic in their productions, and they have apparently been very strict about that policy.
+Back then, each production studio adopted a different policy to limit the presence of the narcotic in their productions, and they seem to have been very strict about that policy.